Cris Morena: Composer

 Although Morena is an extremely successful TV producer and businesswoman, she claims she is first and foremost a songwriter.
 Since the 1970s, she has composed for several of Argentina's and Latin America's biggest artists.
 She is the lyricist of almost every single song in her productions, totaling over 600 songs.
 Music is a huge part of her shows and soundtrack CDs being released yearly.
 Her productions garnered over 30 platinum records from Chiquititas, Verano del '98, Jugate Conmigo, Rebelde Way, Floricienta, Casi Ángeles, among others.

 During the 1990s, Morena, alongside Nilson, was responsible for the music in most Telefe's shows, including Brigada Cola, Ritmo de la Noche, Videomatch, Cebollitas (97–98) and Dibu: Mi Família es un Dibujo and also for all Telefe's advertising campaigns and jingles.
 Before she started writing music for her own youth-oriented shows, she was, alongside Carlos "Rocky" Nilson, responsible for the music in Flavia Palmiero's children show.
 Morena and Nilson are the composers who made the most money in SADAIC's (Argentina's songwriters association) history,.
 She and Carlos Nilson parted ways in 2007 when he went to work at Ideas del Sur.

 During her hiatus as a TV producer, Morena continued writing songs.
 She contributed a few songs to Telefe's children show Supertorpe in 2011, for Teen Angels' fourth studio album and for Rebelde Way's Brazilian remake.
-Like she did in the 90s, Cris' has collaborate songs to Telefe's shows and campaigns since Tomás, her son, being named the channel's director.
+Like she did in the 90s, Cris' has collaborated songs to Telefe's shows and campaigns since Tomás, her son, being named the channel's director.
 She composed the channel's official theme, Todos Juntos, and also contributed songs to Qitapenas, a musical comedy produced by the channel.